iqtree/iqtree.github.io/doc/Web-Server-Tutorial.md

 ------------
 <div class="hline"></div>

 Tree Inference provides the most frequently used features of IQ-TREE and allows users to carry out phylogenetic analysis on a multiple sequence alignment (MSA).
 In the most basic case, no more than an MSA file is required to submit the job.
 Without further input, IQ-TREE will run with the default parameters and auto-detect the sequence type as well as the best-fitting substitution model.
-Additionally, Ultrafast Bootstrap (<a href="http://mbe.oxfordjournals.org/content/30/5/1188" target="_blank">Minh et al., 2013</a>) and the SH-aLRT branch test (<a href="http://sysbio.oxfordjournals.org/content/59/3/307" target="_blank">Guindon et al., 2010</a>) will be performed.
+Additionally, Ultrafast Bootstrap (<a href="https://doi.org/10.1093/molbev/msx281" target="_blank">Hoang et al., in press</a>) and the SH-aLRT branch test (<a href="https://doi.org/10.1093/sysbio/syq010" target="_blank">Guindon et al., 2010</a>) will be performed.

 You can either try out the web server with an example alignment by ticking the corresponding box or upload your own alignment file.
 By clicking on 'Browse' a dialog will open where you can select your MSA; the file formats Phylip, Fasta, Nexus, Clustal and MSF are supported.